|SCM Blended Master’s Program||Education & Work Experience||Admissions|

 Yes.
 Both residential students and blended students will be able to earn the same degree.

-When are applications due and when will the first students be admitted to the SCM program via the blended path?
+When are applications due and when will students be admitted to the SCM program via the blended path?

-Applications for the SCM blended program are due no later than 15 June 2017 and admission decisions will be announced by August 1, 2017 for the first cohort of Blended degree students who will arrive in January 2018.
-They will graduate in June 2018.
+The application cycle for the SCM blended program will take place in the Spring of each year.
+Students will arrive in January and will graduate in June.
+We currently only admit one cohort of blended students each academic year.
 We currently only admit one cohort of blended students each academic year.

 How many students will be admitted to the Blended program?